French Onion Breakfast Rolls

 -

-Arrange cut side up in the prepared pan with a little space between each roll for expansion.
+Arrange the rolls cut-side up on the prepared baking sheet, leaving a little space between each one.

 -